 Mold is present virtually everywhere, even in dry Colorado.
 Though mold isn’t always an issue, large quantities can affect your family's health, especially if they are allergic.
 Symptoms of mold exposure include respiratory problems, nasal and sinus congestion, eye irritation, cough, nose or throat irritation and skin rashes or irritation.

-To help reduce your family’s exposure to mold, Dr. Dan Atkins pediatric allergy and immunology section chief at Children's Hospital Colorado, provides tips for reducing mold in your home.
+To help reduce your family’s exposure to mold, Dan Atkins, MD, Section Chief of pediatric allergy and immunology at Children's Hospital Colorado, provides tips for reducing mold in your home.

 9 tips for reducing mold growth at home